ETSU-cybersec/Start_Here/README.md

     - 2) red_team_intro- Introduction to ethical hacking
     - 3) blue_team_intro- Introduction to server defense
     - 4) ctf_intro- Introduction to Capture The Flags and tools to help with them
-    - 5) competition_intro- Introduction to how competitions go and what you need to study
+    - 5) competition_intro- Introduction to how competitions go and what you need to study to be proficient